WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> **Try it:** Using the Glitch user interface, create a new file called `index.ori`: Next to the `src` folder on the left, click the `⋮` icon, then **Add File to Folder**, then type `index.ori`.
 This will become the template file for your index page.

 A `.ori` file can define any kind of text content.
-Here you'll use it to define HTML, so in `index.ori` you can enter regular HTML interspersed with curly brace placholders.
+Here you'll use it to define HTML, so in `index.ori` you can enter regular HTML interspersed with curly brace placeholders.

 <span class="tutorialStep"></span> Inside the template, enter an `h1` tag to create a heading, and inside the heading put a `\{\{` … `}}` placeholder that will display your site's title.